NICOCODIGO/Dispatch-NYC-bike/README.md

 ![All 2,509 stations on the map, coloured by urgency](docs/screenshots/map.jpg)

 Every station Citi Bike runs, live.
 Red is critical, amber needs a truck, green is fine, grey isn't installed yet.
-Dot size is how many docks the station has, so a big failure looks big.
-Click any one of them to open its receipt.
+The size of each dot is how many docks the station has, so a big failure looks big.
+Click any dot to open that station's receipt.

-You can also flip the colouring to show *which way* each station is failing — warm for out of bikes, cool for out of docks.
-Do that and the daily tide is obvious at a glance: uptown drains, downtown clogs.
+You can also flip the colours to show *which way* a station is failing: warm for out of bikes, cool for out of docks.
+Do that and the daily tide is obvious at a glance.
+Uptown drains, downtown clogs.

 ---

 ## Where this actually stands

-**Real and working:**
+**Real and working**
-- Live GBFS polling, all 2,509 stations, refreshed every minute
+- Live polling of the public feed, all 2,509 stations, refreshed every minute
-- The full scoring model, with 161 automated tests pinning its arithmetic
+- The full scoring model, with 161 automated tests holding its arithmetic in place
 - The ranked queue, filters, search, and the score receipts
 - The map, on real coordinates
 - Composing and sending a dispatch, then measuring whether the station recovered

-**Simulated:**
+**Simulated**
-- **The trucks.** There are 8 of them with positions, loads and schedules, and all of it is invented — the public feed contains no vehicles, because no operator publishes them.
-The *matching logic* is real; the vehicles it matches are not.
+- **The trucks.** There are 8 of them, with positions, loads and schedules, and all of it is invented.
+The public feed contains no vehicles at all, because no operator publishes them.
+The matching logic is real.
+The vehicles it matches are not.

-**Not built yet:**
+**Not built yet**
-- Analytics and Zones are stubs
+- Analytics and Zones are placeholders
-- Nothing persists — dispositions, assignments and dispatch history all reset when you reload
+- Nothing is saved.
+Dispositions, assignments and dispatch history all reset when you reload the page.
-- 14 buttons across the app are **deliberately disabled**, each with a tooltip saying what it would have done.
-They're switched off rather than left silently broken, because a button that does nothing makes you doubt the parts that work.
+- 14 buttons across the app are **deliberately disabled**, each with a tooltip explaining what it would have done.
+They're switched off rather than left quietly broken, because a button that does nothing makes you doubt the parts that work.

 ---

 ## Built with

-React · TypeScript · Vite · Tailwind · Zustand · Mapbox GL
+React, TypeScript, Vite, Tailwind, Zustand and Mapbox GL.

-The scoring model lives in one file with no UI dependencies ([`src/model/score.ts`](src/model/score.ts)), so a scheduled background job can import the exact same logic.
-That's deliberate: the history and the live board can never disagree about what a score means.
+The scoring model sits in one file with no UI code in it ([`src/model/score.ts`](src/model/score.ts)), so a background job can import exactly the same logic the screen uses.
+That's on purpose: the history and the live board can never disagree about what a score means.

 ---